Festival Walk

 Festival Walk is a shopping centre in Kowloon Tong, Hong Kong developed jointly by Swire Properties and CITIC Pacific between 1993 and 1998.
 At the time of its opening in November 1998, it was the biggest shopping mall in Hong Kong.
-Festival Walk is acquired by Mapletree North Asia Commercial Trust ("MNACT").
+Festival Walk was acquired by Mapletree North Asia Commercial Trust ("MNACT").
 There are also four floors of offices on top of the mall.

 Location

-Festival Walk is located in Yau Yat Chuen, Sham Shui Po District, and is directly linked to Kowloon Tong station, which is an interchange station of the East Rail line and the Kwun Tong line of Hong Kong's Mass Transit Railway.
+Festival Walk is located in Kowloon Tong, and is directly linked to Kowloon Tong station, which is an interchange station of the East Rail line and the Kwun Tong line of Hong Kong's Mass Transit Railway.
 It also has a pedestrian link to the City University of Hong Kong.